whoisjustinngo/tp/docs/UserGuide.md

 The Schedule tab shows all of the user's events in chronological order.

 > :exclamation:Note: By default, the Schedule tab will **ONLY** show upcoming events.
-The user can use some of the following commands to customise the kind of events to display and view past Events.
+The user can use the `list` command to show all events, future and past.

 ### Viewing all events: `list`

 Shows all the added events.
 Events will be ordered by date, then by time.

-### Viewing all upcoming events: `showupcoming` (possible future implementation)
+### Viewing all upcoming events: `(coming soon)`

-Shows all the upcoming events
+Shows all upcoming events only

-* Upcoming events will be ordered by date, then the order of time on that day itself
+* Upcoming events will be ordered by date, then by time

-### Viewing all past events: `showpast` (possible future implementation)
+### Viewing all past events: `(coming soon)`

-Shows all the past events
+Shows all past events only

-* Past events will be ordered by date, then the order of time on that day itself
+* Past events will be ordered by date, then by time

 ### Adding an event: `add`